axcheron/axcheron.github.io/_htb/10_writeup_multimaster.md

 Nmap done: 1 IP address (1 host up) scanned in 13.81 seconds
 ```

+**Remember:** By default, **Nmap** will scans the 1000 most common TCP ports on the targeted host(s).
+Make sure to read the [documentation](https://nmap.org/docs.html) if you need to scan more ports or change default behaviors.
+{: .notice--warning}

-Here the **Multimaster** host seems to be the domain controller of **megacorp.local**.
-We have a few interesting ports open including an HTTP (TCP/80) port and an RDP (TCP/3389) port.
+Here the host seems to be the domain controller of **megacorp.local**.
+We have a few interesting ports open including an **HTTP** (80/TCP) port and an **RDP** (3389/TCP) port.

-## HTTP
+## HTTP Recon

+Let's start with a bit of HTTP recon.
 By looking at the website hosted at *http://10.129.247.110* we found a login page.
 However, as per the error message, the login system does not seem to be working.

 ![image-center](/images/htb/htb_multimaster_login.png){: .align-center}